Discover the law course for you

 Whatever stage you’re at in your career, you can study law via our undergraduate or postgraduate degrees.
 You’ll join a cohort of passionate, aspiring legal professionals, learning from our highly regarded lecturers.
 Flexible study options let you fit study in to suit your schedule.

-Want a law degree that will make you work-ready?
+Choose a law degree that will get you work ready

 With a unique focus in experiential learning, and ranked as one of Victoria's best by the prestigious ShanghaiRanking's Global Rankings, Deakin Law School will set you up for your dream career.